 Without adequate saliva production, acids that erode tooth enamel don’t neutralise and therefore begin wearing down.

-As with braces causing deminseralisation, the white sports are areas where early decay has healed.
+As with braces causing deminseralisation, the white spots are areas where early decay has healed.

 Do white spots on teeth go away?